magnetophon/DEL2/README.md

 **dry/wet** mix between the unaltered dry signal and the effect.
 **wet gain**this is a post effect make up gain.
 **global drive*** lets you adjust the overall amount of distortion.

+### Slider usage
+Apart from regular dragging and mouse-wheel-scrolling, you can:

+- Shift + drag or mouse-wheel: fine adjustments, relative to the current position of the slider.
+- Alt + click on a slider: type a value
+- Double-click or right-click on a slider: back to the default value.

 ## Thanks